eficode-academy/rf-katas/exercises/06-resource_files.md

 ==============================================================================
 ```

 Why is that?
-We have the keywords in our `resource.robot`, right?
+We have the keywords in our `common.resource`, right?

 The reason is the same that we had with non `Builtin` Libraries.
 We need to tell the Robot Framework
-to use our `resource.robot` in our test suite.
+to use our `common.resource` in our test suite.

 That's why you need to add `Resources` four spaces `<resource_name>` to your `*** Settings ***` table in
 your test suite file.
 Resource files can also resource other resource files.